spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 ```
 Hi there,

-I met {Josh} {a few months ago} because {he and I crossed paths
+I met {Zaniyah} {a few months ago} because {she and I crossed paths
 at a local Ruby meetup}.

 # No gushing required.
 A claim of "I would hire this
 # person if I could" is plenty strong social signaling.
-I wish I could hire him myself, but don't have the budget and work
+I wish I could hire them myself, but don't have the budget and work
-lined up to utilize him to his full potential.
+lined up to utilize them to their full potential.

 Sincerely,
 - Boss's name, Title, Company